-This 'A Star Is Born' Clip Of Lady Gaga Singing Will Give You Chills
+This Clip Of Lady Gaga Singing In 'A Star Is Born' Will Give You Chills

 Should Lady Gaga just get her Oscar nomination now or what?
 Bradley Cooper's directorial debut A Star Is Born isn't even out in theaters yet, but it's definitely one of the most buzzed-about fall movies.
 The hotly anticipated remake features Gaga as talented unknown singer Ally, who rises to fame with the help of washed up country crooner Jackson Maine (Cooper).
 If you need something to hold you over before it premieres, there's a new A Star Is Born clip of Lady Gaga singing that should do the trick.

 The A Star Is Born trailer promises an epic showbusiness saga that will likely bring audiances to tears and to their feet praising both Gaga and Cooper's performances.
 In fact, moviegoers are already applauding the upcoming movie.
 It's been reported that viewers at August's Venice Film Festival gave its debut an eight-minute standing ovation, even after a lighting glitch interrupted the screening.
 Early reviews have additionally been glowing.
 With winning endorsements from the cinematic community and built-in Gaga super-fandom, it's looking like A Star Is Born is on its way to becoming a huge hit.
 The film's official Twitter account offered up a sneak peek at its musical magic on Sept.
 5 and surprise, surprise: Lady Gaga and her voice are spellbinding.

 Gaga's Ally sings an original tune she wrote on the spot about Cooper's Jackson character in the clip.